 ADWR is responsible for making recommendations to the U.S. Secretary of the Interior regarding the allocation of Colorado River water to mainstream water users and to customers of the CAP.
 ADWR also makes recommendations on the transfers of CAP water allocations based on substantive policy statements.
-Arizona used its entire 2.8 million acre-feet allocation of Colorado River water in FY 2006.
+Arizona used approximately 2.75 million acre-feet of Colorado River water in 2007.
 To ensure that the State will not exceed its entitlement ADWR must:

-- Curtail or authorize to continue unauthorized water uses - Coordinate annual water use accounting between the mainstream water users and the CAP to optimize water deliveries - Recommend new water allocations for the CAP and mainstream users - Review and recommend water transfers
+- Curtail or authorize to continue unauthorized water uses - Coordinate annual water use accounting between the mainstream water users and the CAP to optimize water deliveries - Recommend new water allocations for the CAP and mainstream users - Review and recommend water transfers.